-On October 17, 2022, VEON announced the appointment of Matthieu Galvani as Chief Corporate Affairs Officer, effective immediately, and Mr. Galvani was also made a member of the Group Executive Committee ("GEC").
+On October 17, 2022, VEON announced the appointment of Matthieu Galvani as Chief Corporate Affairs Officer, effective immediately and was also made a member of GEC.

-On January 1, 2022, Victor Biryukov was appointed Group General Counsel and a member of the GEC.
-On November 1, 2022, Mr. Biryukov was appointed in a special capacity to manage the sale of the Russian operations.
+On January 1, 2022, Victor Biryukov was appointed Group General Counsel and a member of the Group Executive Committee.
+On November 1, 2022, Mr. Biryukov was appointed in a special capacity to the manage the sale of the Russian operations.

-A. Omiyinka Doris was appointed as Acting Group General Counsel and a member of the GEC from November 1, 2022.
+A. Omiyinka Doris was appointed as Acting Group General Counsel and a member of the Group Executive Committee from November 1, 2022.